-Victoria Rumph, an international caliber catcher, and currently on Softball Canada's Women's National Team's active roster, is in her third season as the head softball coach at The College of Wooster.
+Victoria Rumph, an international caliber catcher, and currently on Softball Canada's Women's National Team's active roster, is in her fourth season as the head softball coach at The College of Wooster.

 Rumph's arrival signaled a rapid upswing in momentum for the program as the Fighting Scots qualified for the North Coast Athletic Conference Tournament for the first time since 2012 and finished with a 20-23 record in her first year at the helm.
-The 20 wins marked a first for the program since 2012, while individually, Maddy Chase earned the NCAC's Player-of-the-Year honor, becoming the first student-athlete in program history to do so.
+Two years later, the program enjoyed its best season ever with a program-record 26 wins (26-13) and a 12-game winning streak.
+For her efforts in 2019, Rumph was selected as the NCAC Coach of the Year by her peers.

 Rumph spent the previous two years associated with Muskingum University’s softball program, and helped guide the Fighting Muskies to an appearance in the championship round of the 2016 Ohio Athletic Conference Softball Tournament.
 With her as an assistant coach, Muskingum’s batting average improved 61 percentage points to a .347 clip for the 2015 season.